To start, let’s get some key thoughts out of the way.

 This is the moment you’ve been waiting for: creating blogs, posting on social media, and answering targeted Quora questions.

-This is a simple 2 column list of what the channel is and what content are you trying to push.
+This is a simple 2 column list of what the channel is and what content you are trying to push.
 For example:

 Tips For Blogging: